 Admittance may be attained via one of three routes:

-- The traditional way to demonstrate scholarly potential is for the applicant to submit the research thesis from their master’s degree within HDFS or a related field of study.
+- Students with a master’s degree commonly demonstrate scholarly potential by submitting the research thesis from their master’s degree within HDFS or a related field of study.

-Does the HDFS graduate program require a minimum GRE score or minimum GPA for admission?
+Does the HDFS graduate program require a minimum GRE score for admission?

 I am interested in a particular subject area for my graduate studies.
 Which faculty member(s) in your Department are focused on these types of issues?

 Faculty in the HDFS Department come from a variety of backgrounds and have a wide range of expertise and research interests.
-Applicants with questions about specific faculty interests are encouraged to view our areas of research specialization linking to faculty web sites for more information: familystudies.uconn.edu/faculty
+Applicants with questions about specific faculty interests should visit our “areas of research specialization” pages.
+Each specialization page includes links to faculty doing research in that area.

 Does your program provide financial support to graduate students?

-Most students admitted to the doctoral program for full-time studies are financially supported by the Department.
+Students admitted to the doctoral program for full-time studies receive financial support from the Department.
 This support generally covers up to 4 years and includes an assistantship, tuition waiver, and an option of health insurance benefits.
 Please visit Financial Support and Funding Opportunities for more information.

 What about Master’s students?

-Some funding may be available at the MA level, contingent on Department and/or individual faculty needs and opportunities.
-For further details concerning Departmental and UConn funding sources, please refer to the most current version of the HDFS Graduate Handbook at: familystudies.uconn.edu/graduatehandbook
+Some funding may be available at the M.A. level, contingent on Department and/or individual faculty needs and opportunities.
+For further details concerning Departmental and UConn funding sources, please refer to the most current version of the HDFS Graduate Handbook.

-Where can I find information about policies and procedures specific to the graduate program in the HDFS Department?
+Where can I find information about the HDFS graduate program guidelines?

-One place to look for Department guidelines is the current version of HDFS Graduate Handbook, located at the following link: (familystudies.uconn.edu/graduatehandbook).
+One place to look for Department guidelines is the current version of HDFS Graduate Handbook.
 The Handbook provides extensive detail on the structuring of the HDFS graduate program, and is a useful resource for both prospective and continuing HDFS graduate students.